SAP/jenkins-library/documentation/docs/steps/artifactSetVersion.md

 * `script` defines the global script environment of the Jenkinsfile run.
 Typically `this` is passed to this parameter.
 This allows the function to access the [`commonPipelineEnvironment`](commonPipelineEnvironment.md) for retrieving e.g. configuration parameters.
 * `buildTool` defines the tool which is used for building the artifact.
+* `commitVersion` controls if the changed version is committed and pushed to the repository.
 * `dockerVersionSource` specifies the source to be used for the main version which is used for generating the automatic version.

     * This can either be the version of the base image - as retrieved from the `FROM` statement within the Dockerfile, e.g. `FROM jenkins:2.46.2`